shells-dw/streamdeck-totalmix/README.md

 - Trigger Global Function: It supports loading snapshots/mixes and toggle master solo/mute, toggle FX reverb/echo, control room/main functions as well as activating fader groups, mute groups and solo groups.

 - Toggle Channel Function: Currently it's possible to set mute and solo for up to each 16 input, playback and output channels.
-It can also load the current status of the channel mute/solo when you load a page that has these buttons on it, so they will directly switch the button image to the active state.
+It can also mirror the current status of the channel mute/solo and show respective button images (reportedly not working with Windows 11).

 - Control Channels: Here you can set up individual channel actions for all 48 channels, including: setting the volume, pan, phase, phantom power, autoset, loopback, stereo, cue, gain, width, autolevel, eq and comp.
 Obviously not everything is available for every channel, for example: gain is only supported on input channels with preamps obviously.